 Kentucky Ramps Up Quality Rating and Improvement System To Include All Programs

-Unlike the previous STARS for KIDS NOW program, which was voluntary and only included licensed and certified child care programs, all public and private programs receiving public funds will now be required to take part in All STARS.
-This redesign was spurred by Kentuckys commitment to ensuring all families have uniform information to select quality programs for their children, as well as a 2011 study by Child Trends that showed enhancements to the original model, created in 2000, were in order.
+Unlike the previous STARS for KIDS NOW program, which was voluntary and only included licensed and certified child care programs, all public and private programs receiving public funds are now required to take part in All STARS.
+This redesign was spurred by Kentucky’s commitment to ensuring all families have uniform information to select quality programs for their children, as well as a 2011 study by Child Trends that showed enhancements to the original model, created in 2000, were in order.

-The new rating system will focus on four areas of quality: classroom and instructional quality; administrative and leadership practices; staff qualifications and professional learning; and family and community engagement.
-The state will be piloting standards during 2015 to identify the most appropriate indicators to use in the new All STARS rating.
+The new tiered rating system focuses on four areas of quality: classroom and instructional quality; administrative and leadership practices; staff qualifications and professional learning; and family and community engagement.
+The new rating system is designed to: